Transporting your surfboards in a van: a practical guide

 Longboard 9'0 = 274 cm

-And about 12 cm thick without protective cover
+And approximately 12 cm thick without a protective cover

 124 × 60 × 47 cm model L (9 boards)